ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 For example, the [FullScreen](https://documentation.chartiq.com/CIQ.FullScreen.html) add-on creates a toggle control that enables the chart to occupy the entire display area of a device.

 To include the [FullScreen](https://documentation.chartiq.com/CIQ.FullScreen.html) add-on:
-1. Add the following static import to the top of *chart.service.ts*:
+1. Add the following static import to the top of *src/app/services/chart.service.ts*:
    ```ts
    import 'chartiq/js/addOns';
    ```